 The TXPWR_LEVEL_INDEX parameter is set to a value based on the Transmit Power Control for HE TB PPDU and based on the value of the AP Tx Power subfield in the Common Info field and the Target RSSI subfield in the User Info field of the Trigger frame (see 28.3.14.2 (Power pre-correction)).

-[7973]
+[7973]NOTE – It is not always possible to fragment HE compressed beamforming feedback (see 27.6.3).
+If the length is insufficient to contain the HE compressed beamforming feedback requested by a Beamforming Report Poll variant Trigger frame, no feedback is sent.

 A STA transmitting an HE TB PPDU in response to a frame containing a UMRS Control field, shall set the TXVECTOR parameters as follows:

-[8704]NSYMis set to FVAL + 1, where FVAL is the value of the UL PPDU Length subfield of the UMRS Control subfield
+[8704]L_LENGTH parameter is set based on NSYM, which is set to FVAL + 1, where FVAL is the value of the UL PPDU Length subfield of the UMRS Control subfield

 The RU_ALLOCATION and MCS parameters are set to the values of the RU Allocation and UL MCS subfields of the UMRS Control subfield, respectively.